Financial disparities for new Canadians

 Beyond making you money, you will pay no monthly fees and there’s no minimum balance to maintain.
 Account holders also have unlimited transactions and free electronic fund transfers, mobile cheque deposits and bill payments.
 Unlimited free Interac transfers are also included.

 Scotiabank MomentumPLUS Savings Account: With Scotiabank’s MomentumPLUS Savings Account, the longer you leave your money untouched, the more it will earn.
-The regular interest rate is 1.40%, on top of which you can earn a premium period interest rate of 0.85% for the first 90 days and increases up to 1.25% for leaving deposits untouched for 360 days.
+The regular interest rate is 1.00%, on top of which you can earn up to 5.40% for the first three months.
 This makes it ideal for those medium-term goals like saving a down payment for a house, a vacation or a renovation.

-Neo Money: The Neo High-Interest Savings Account offers the 4% interest rate, as well as unlimited free transactions, and no minimum deposit requirements.
+Neo High-Interest Savings Account: The Neo High-Interest Savings Account offers the 4% interest rate, as well as unlimited free transactions and no minimum deposit requirements.

 Build up your credit and earn cash back as well